 You can do almost anything on your phone or mobile device that you can using a desktop computer -- Find information ..
 Search for Articles, etc.

-What can I do once I get into the Library Search Tool (Catalog)?
+What can I do once I get to the search box for books and articles?

 - You can find books, movies, music, journals, magazines, news.